GhostWriters/DockSTARTer/docs/apps/murmur.md

 ## Description

 [Murmur](https://github.com/mumble-voip/mumble) is an VoIP server for Mumble.
 It is an open-source application that is similar to programs such as Ventrilo or TeamSpeak.

+### SuperUser Password

+The default user on a Murmur server is called 'SuperUser'.
+An initial password is generated for this user on first run, and you can find it by looking at the Docker logs for the Murmur container.
+It will be in a line that looks like `Password for 'SuperUser' set to 'something'`.
+You can use this password to login.
+It is possible to use an environment variable on the docker container to set the password, but due to a quirk with the way Murmur is implemented, if you set this SuperUser password variable, it will simply update the SuperUser password and exit.
+As such, this variable needs to be unset to start Murmur normally.

+To set a supervisor password, edit the `~/.docker/compose/.apps/murmur/murmur.yml` file and in the `environment` section, set the `MURMUR_SUPW` variable to your desired password.
+Start the Murmur service, let the password update, and edit the murmur.yml file again to remove the line.
+Once the line is removed, restart the service and your desired SuperUser password will be set.